BioHazard786/cursor-theme-vscode/README.md

 ## Installation via VS Code

 1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`
-2. Search for `Cursor Theme` by MohdZaid
+2. Search for `Cursor Midnight` by MohdZaid
 3. Click **Install** to install it
 4. Click **Reload** to reload the editor
 5. Go to **File > Preferences > Color Theme** and select: